alantgeo/vicmap2osm/README.md

 Where possible, unit numbers are reduced to ranges, for example to create `addr:flats=1-5;10-15;20` instead of `addr:flats=1;2;3;4;5;10;11;12;13;14;15;20`.

-Multiple points overlapping don't add any extra value to the OSM data and are are harder for mappers to manage, especially for large appartment buildings.
+Multiple points overlapping don't add any extra value to the OSM data and are are harder for mappers to manage, especially for large apartment buildings.

 Data consumers can still easily explode `addr:flats` out into overlapping nodes with varying `addr:unit` if desired.